Kick the Can

 “I'll worry about that, you make sure none of them come back through, no matter what.”

-The teen nodded and stepped through, popping his head back in, “You sure you want to go it alone?”
+The teen nodded and stepped out, and then popped his head back in.
+“You sure you want to go it alone?”
 Hank stared at him until the kid acquiesced with a nod.
 “It's your funeral, dude.”

 When he was alone, Hank took off his pack and started digging through it.
 Even though the creature got one of the girls, he knew from experience that the kids would tell their story, and no one would listen.
 A story would circulate about the girl running away and once the mockery started, the kids would stop talking about it.
 That's the way it always went.
 Those who let it go would be fine, but the ones who persisted would fall on hard times.

-Shaking his head, he couldn't help but smile.
+A smile touched the corners of his mouth.
 When it came down to it, Bruce had sacrificed himself to save others.
 From the moment they'd meet at Miller's Pond that night, he'd known Bruce had it in him, even if he didn't know it.

 “What are you smiling about, old man?”

-Bruce held up an empty bag of rock salt.
+Holding up an empty bag of rock salt, he waved it around.
 “That fucker hates this shit.”

 “Wait, we’re still missing one.”